-About The Program
+About Our Program

-Communication Sciences & Disorders (CSD) is an undergraduate major that leads to a master’s in speech-language pathology (SLP) in just five years.
-At the end of the third year, qualified students enter the Speech-Language Pathology Program.
-At the completion of their fourth year, students receive a B.S. in communication sciences & disorders.
-Contingent on approval of the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association, students will earn their master's degree in speech-language pathology at the end of the fifth year.
+Right now, the number of applications for graduate-level coursework in speech-language pathology far exceeds the available openings in graduate schools.
+Our program will help you get ahead of the competition: If you meet all course and GPA requirements after your third year as a communication sciences & disorders major, you will be admitted automatically to our graduate-level speech-language pathology master's program.
+At the end of the third year, you’ll enter the SLP Program.
+At the completion of your fourth year, you'll receive a B.S. in communication sciences & disorders.
+Contingent on approval of Candidacy status with the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association, you will earn your master's degree in speech-language pathology at the end of the fifth year.

-- Once candidacy status is obtained through the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association, LVC will be the only school in central Pennsylvania to offer the CSD/SLP program and one of only five in the entire state to have a five-year program (4+1) culminating in a master's degree.
+Once candidacy status is obtained, LVC will be the only school in central Pennsylvania to offer the CSD/SLP program and one of only five in the entire state to have a five-year program (4+1) culminating in a master's degree.
 The other Pennsylvania programs are six-years (4+2).